Tampa Bay Rays vs Athletics: Odds, Run Line, and Total

 - First baseman Jonathan Aranda is on the 10-day IL with a fractured left wrist.

-- Utility pitcher Manuel Rodríguez is on the 60-day IL with a right forearm strain.
+- Relief pitcher Manuel Rodríguez is on the 60-day IL with a right forearm strain.

 - Outfielder Jonny DeLuca is on the 10-day IL with a left hamstring strain.